brson/wasm-opt-rs/notes.md

 Some factors that made this project successful include:

-- The scope of this project and what success would look like was well-defined, and small: bind `wasm-opt`, use it in `cargo-contract`.
+- The scope of this project and what success would look like was well-defined, and small: bind `wasm-opt`; use it in `cargo-contract`.
 - The path to implementing the project technically had a few risks and unknowns.
 - The cost was modest: 30,000 USD.
 More about the cost below.

-But also:

-- I have a well-known history with Rust and the Rust blockchain industry, and am more-or-less a recognized expert, so it is easier to approve my proposal than someone unknown.
-- Though we had never worked together previously,
-  I have had professional contact for years with both Polkadot and W3F employees.

-Networking and brand-building have a compounding beneficial effect over one's career.
+It also helps that I have had professional contact for years with both Parity and W3F employees: networking and brand-building have a compounding beneficial effect over one's career.
 I am grateful to know many people in the industry, and that many of them remain willing to work with me.